7 Myths about One Level (Curbless) Showers

 Definitely not true!
 If you use a wet room system – where you waterproof the entire bathroom floor – you can create a spa-like environment like something out of the Jetsons cartoon from the 70’s and spray yourself into the next galaxy.

-While lots of water may be fun it is also environmentally responsible to be mindful of water conservation.
-As Rosemarie Rossetti commented to me, “We put in a single hand held shower in our bathroom.
+While lots of water may be fun it’s also not the most environmentally responsible way to go.
+As aging in place specialist Rosemarie Rossetti commented to me, “We put in a single hand held shower in our bathroom.
 This unit was a WaterSense faucet (meeting the EPA criterion) which saves water and is forceful enough to get the shampoo out of your hair quickly as well.”

 Myth 7 – A bath and shower design must be simple for a one level shower –

-In many ways I think it is easier to create a more elaborate tile design with an open shower because the bathroom embraces a more “continuous” space without having to “enclose” the shower.
+In many ways I think it is easier to create a more elaborate tile design with an open shower because the bathroom and shower are one “continuous” space without having to “enclose” the shower.
 Check out this design below – does it look simple to you?
+I love how the tile patterns flows through the room.
+This hot design is not compartmentalized by separate spaces in the room.